legionJP/linux_world/README.md

-#Strat Your Linux Journey!
+# Strat Your Linux Journey!
-#Learn Linux From Right Now.
+# Learn Linux From Right Now.

-Start your linux Journey with this interactive notes and commands snippets with explanations,
+<h3>Start your Linux Journey with the interactive notes and commands snippets with explanations: </h3>

 **Topic Details**, Go through the each topics